🔁 Growing tired of OneTrust? Migrate seamlessly with Ketch Switch.

 So you’ve decided to launch a data mapping project.
 You’ve got budget and buy-in from company leaders and are ready to get a handle on personal data across the business.
 But now you’re stuck at the starting line.

-Do you need software?
+Do you need data mapping software?
 And if so, how on earth will you pick the right one?

 In today’s noisy privacy software market, making the right choice for your org can feel overwhelming.
 It doesn’t have to be difficult.
 At Ketch, we’ve seen many brands struggle with this decision.
 Some end up selecting Ketch for data mapping, some don’t–and that’s ok!
 What’s important is selecting the best tool for YOU and your business requirements.